 How has the COVID-19 changed the FIRB Regulations?

 On 29 March 2020, the Australian government announced changes to the FIRB regulations in the hope of protecting Australia’s economy in the current situation.
 The changes which were effective as of 10:30pm on 29 March 2020, are changes to the screening thresholds and the processing of application timeframes.

 Prior to new changes, (depending on a person’s investment), different thresholds applied.
 If the investment was under the threshold a person was exempt and did not require additional approval.
 However, the new changes have now reduced the threshold to $0 despite the type of investment.

 For a foreign person who would like to invest in Australian residential land, this change does not affect them as the threshold for any investment in residential land for a foreign person has always been $0; however, some business acquisitions had a higher threshold than $0 and as such this is a change which will affect these forms of investments.

-How does or will the recent changes affect foreign persons and their investments?
+How do the recent changes affect foreign persons and their investments?

 Any transactions entered into prior to 10:30pm 29 March 2020 that were under the threshold, will not be affected by these changes; however, if the transaction did require FIRB approval, then the extended timeframes will apply.
 Any future transactions still to be entered into will now all need FIRB approval and are subject to the extensive extended timeframes for review.

 The Australian Government has advised these changes are temporary, however will remain in effect for the duration of the COVID-19 pandemic.
-Therefore, it is important that if you’re a foreign person who has recently applied for FIRB approval or you intend to apply for approval, then you consider this changes when negotiating any terms and deadlines which may apply to your investment.
+Therefore, it is important that if you’re a foreign person who has recently applied for FIRB approval or you intend to apply for approval, then you consider these changes when negotiating any terms and deadlines that may apply to your investment.